johnbillion/extended-template-parts/README.md

 ## Usage ##

 The `get_extended_template_part()` function behaves exactly like [WordPress' `get_template_part()` function](https://developer.wordpress.org/reference/functions/get_template_part/), except it loads the template part from the `template-parts` subdirectory of the theme for better file organisation.
-The usual parent/child theme hierarchy is of course respected.
+The usual parent/child theme hierarchy is respected.
 In addition, it accepts two optional parameters for passing variables into the template part, and for passing arguments to the function.

 ```php
 get_extended_template_part( 'foo', 'bar' );